 - "Site Contact" should link to an email address of the person responsible for the content of the website, or to a specific webpage from which it should be obvious who is responsible for the site content.

 - No other graphics or text should be included in the footer.
 This includes wordmarks or text crediting site designers or hosts.

 In order to meet its values of diversity and inclusiveness, the University of Massachusetts Amherst is committed to making its website accessible to all.

-Our website, www.umass.edu, complies with best practices and standards as defined by Section 508 of the U.S. Rehabilitation Act, located here; www.section508.gov, and the Web Content Accessibility Guidelines (WCAG) of the World Wide Web Consortium Web Accessibility Initiative (W3C WAI) for HTML/XHTML, CSS, and web content accessibility, located here: www.w3.org/TR/WCAG20.
+Our website, www.umass.edu, strives towards best practices and standards as defined by Section 508 of the U.S. Rehabilitation Act, located at www.section508.gov, and the Web Content Accessibility Guidelines (WCAG) 2.0 level A and AA of the World Wide Web Consortium Web Accessibility Initiative (W3C WAI) for HTML/XHTML, CSS, and web content accessibility, located at www.w3.org/TR/WCAG20.